 G. Ventilation: Ventilation techniques for welding apparitions vary depending on size and type.
 For basic operations, wall fans will usually be all that is needed.
 Be aware, however, that ventilation should never be relied on as the only way to protect employees when air contaminants are toxic.
 Where ventilation is poor, respirator use should be evaluated before engaging in the activity.

 I. Hot Work Permit Program: UMW has a Hot Work Permit requirement for all open flame work done on the university property.
 This includes all campus’s both inside and outside area.
-Hot Work permits are secured from the Safety Office located in Brent Hall.
+Hot Work permits are secured from the Safety Office located in Hamlet House.
 Safety will inspect the area for hazards and issue the permit.
 Permits are issued for daily operations only.
 All flammable materials must be removed or covered with non flammble protection.
 Fire watches must be provided for all hot work tasks and must be trained in applicable extinguisher usage.
 Fire Watch must remain in place for 60 mins.
 AFTER the work is completed.
-All Contractors are required to secure Hot Work permits as well as UMW staff.
+All Contractors and UMW are required to secure Hot Work permits.
+Alternative issuance of Hot Work Permits is authorized, and the list of personnel authorized for issuance is available from UMW’s Safety Department.
+All permits issued are to be authorized by UMW Safety via telephone or electronic means.